Unsure of the difference between cash-flow and capital? Business jargon can often be complicated, especially if you’re just getting started.

 Every time you pay yourself or company employees a salary.

 Companies House requires every company to identify and record people who have significant control over them.
 This information is recorded on a persons of significant control (PSC) register with Companies House.
 Read more on the Persons of Significant Control register.
+Not to be confused with the identical acronym for Personal Service Company above!

 Protection for your business against a customer suing you for a financial loss that they believe was caused through your negligent advice and / or services.
 Read more about Professional Indemnity Insurance.